 Today, children with learning differences, emotional or behavioral problems, and/or physical disabilities have the same rights to education as their typically developing peers.
 That wasn't always the case, however.
 In fact, it wasn't until 1975 that the Individuals with Disabilities Education Act required public schools in all states to provide eligible students with an appropriate education.

-Since that law passed, special education as a discipline has changed a lot, with inclusive education becoming normalized and Individualized Education Programs (IEPs) changing the landscape.
+Since that law passed, special education has changed a lot, with inclusive education becoming normalized and Individualized Education Programs (IEPs) changing the landscape.
 What hasn't changed is the primacy of the special education teacher in implementing quality learning in special education classrooms.